WannaBAcoder/PCB-Powerwalls/README.md

 ### 1. Plastic battery holders

-You can choose to use plastic cell holders that are available in many through-hole, and surface mount packages.
+You can choose to use plastic cell holders that are available in many through-hole and surface mount packages.
 For the through-hole packages, you must bend the pins at a 90 degree angle so that the holders sit as flat as possible.

 ![Top view](https://github.com/WannaBAcoder/PCB-Powerwalls/blob/master/15s4p_PCB/Renders/holder_top.jpg)
 ![Iso view](https://github.com/WannaBAcoder/PCB-Powerwalls/blob/master/15s4p_PCB/Renders/holder_side.jpg)